altostra/altostra-template-scalable-webhook-nodejs/README.md

 ```

 ### 3. Connect an a AWS account
-To connect an account, use the [Web Console settings](https://app.altostra.com/settings).
+To connect an AWS account, click on Connect Cloud Account in [Web Console settings](https://app.altostra.com/settings).

 > If you don't wish to connect your account just yet, you can deploy to the [Playground](https://docs.altostra.com/reference/concepts/playground-environment) environment—in the tutorial below—that simulates the cloud without creating actual resources.